- What causes infertility?

 It is the responsibility of the individual or couple to check with their health insurance provider to see if a referral is needed and to obtain the referral before an appointment.
 If there are questions about the need for a referral, it is important to contact the insurance provider first.
 Because of the wide variety of insurance plans, our staff may not always be able to identify each case in which a referral is needed.

-Patients may make appointments by calling 1-800-DOCTORS.
+Patients may make appointments by calling 414-777-7700.
 If you need to see one of our specialists before your appointment, please have your primary care physician contact our physicians directly, and we will make every effort to see you for earlier appointments.

 Individuals and couples are asked to bring all medical records, ultrasounds scans, X-rays and other tests that have been preformed in relation to their fertility or unique medical problems.
 We strongly recommend that individuals or couples physically carry their medical records and images or photographs with them for their appointment or fax to 262-253-9221.